billwheatley/provision-desktop/README.md

   * KDE Plasma / QT
   * Core system libraries

-Other times a simple restart of the application may be all that is nessasary, especially for browser updates (you don't get promoted like Windows or Mac versions for browser restarts)
+Other times a simple restart of the application may be all that is necessary, especially for browser updates (you don't get promoted like Windows or Mac versions for browser restarts)